Grace-00/Grace-00/README.md

 ## Find me around the web

-💼 Feel free to connect with me on <a href="https://www.linkedin.com/in/grazia-palombella">LinkedIn</a> for job opportunities or collaborations!
+💼 You can reach out on <a href="https://www.linkedin.com/in/grazia-palombella">LinkedIn</a> !

 ## About me